CerfMetal/MineBot/README.md

 (A python setup script will be available soon)

+## Discord bot

+To create your discord bot, you can follow this link to the [discord.py documentation](https://discordpy.readthedocs.io/en/latest/discord.html)

 ## Usage

 You can edit the config.yaml file to customise the discord bot.